Information about how LKAB processes personal data

 4. Internal and external recipients of personal data

-LKAB may disclose your personal data to other companies within the group where this is required.
+LKAB may disclose your personal data to other companies within the Group as and when necessary for administrative or other purposes of relevance to the Group’s activities.

-LKAB may also disclose your personal data to external recipients, such as public authorities and employee organisations, where required to do so by any legal obligation.
+LKAB may disclose your personal data to external recipients, such as public authorities and employee organisations, as and when it is required to do so as a result of a legal obligation.
 Personal data may also be transmitted to companies and other legal entities for other reasons; if LKAB has engaged any such legal person as an assistant/contractor, for the performance of a specific task for example.
 In such a case, however, LKAB must enter into a data processing agreement with the legal person in order to ensure that the latter processes the personal data in the manner prescribed in legislation and any instructions.

 5. Your rights

-You have a number of rights under the General Data Protection Regulation.
+You have a number of rights under the General Data Protection Regulation (GDPR).

 Right to information